Safety in India

 - Purchase the complete Expat Arrivals India Guide (PDF)

 Given its immense size and diversity, the general level of safety in India varies.
 Expats are most likely to come across issues related to petty crime, road safety and sanitation.

 There are ongoing issues related to sectarian violence and terrorism, but foreigners are not often directly affected – although there have been occasions when areas known to be frequented by Westerners have been targeted.

 Crime in India

-Foreigners will rarely be exposed to violent crime in India, but petty crime is rampant.
+Petty crime is rampant in India, and foreigners will more likely be exposed to this than violent crime.
 Expats tend to stick out in a crowd and are often easy targets for pickpocketing, overcharging and small-scale scams.

 There have also been reports of foreigners being robbed or assaulted while riding in taxis or rickshaws.
 It’s best to take prepaid taxis and avoid taxis that are already carrying passengers.

 Unfortunately, women should be particularly cautious about travelling alone (especially at night) and dress modestly to avoid unwanted attention.
 Sexual assaults on foreign women have been reported across the country, including Goa, Delhi and Rajasthan.
 Crimes of a sexual nature could happen anywhere, and we recommend expats contact the authorities in the event of this, including the police and their home country's embassy in India.

 Begging is common on the streets of Indian towns and cities.
 Expats wanting to make a difference should rather contribute to a reputable charity.
 If refusing to help is difficult, food is a better donation than money.
 But giving to one person can result in being mobbed by others hoping to get something too.